AUAP/AP2018_Submission/Final_Project/Readme.md

 The course introduces computer coding as an aesthetic, expressive, creative and critical endeavour beyond its functional application.
 It explores coding as a practice of reading, writing and building, as well as thinking with and in the world, and understanding the complex computational procedures that underwrite our experiences and realities in digital culture.
 Through coding practice, students are able to contextualize, conceptualize, articulate, design, build, write and run a piece of software.

-By drawing upon different theoretical texts from the course Aesthetic Programming and Software Studies, your group is required to conceptualize, design, implement and articulate a computational artifact that explore one, or more, of the weekly class' theme, expressing the aesthetic of code/computational structure/computational culture.
-The idea should be built/reflect upon any one of the assigned articles in Software Studies/Aesthetic Programming class.
+By drawing upon different theoretical texts from the course Aesthetic Programming and Software Studies, your group is required to conceptualize, design, implement and articulate a computational artifact that explore one, or more, of the weekly classes' theme, expressing the aesthetic of code/computational structure/computational culture.
+The idea should be built/reflect centrally upon any one of the assigned/suggested articles in Software Studies/Aesthetic Programming class but you are encouraged to have more than one references to support your idea.
 In this way, your work should demonstrate the ability to integrate practical skills and theoretical understandings to articulate and develop computational artifacts, examining the aesthetic, cultural, social and political aspects of software.

 To begin with, there are few tips may help you to come up with a project idea: